yosuken/MAGRE/README.md

 - ccfind      (bundled in this package. https://github.com/yosuken/ccfind)
 - pipeline_for_high_sensitive_domain_search  (bundled in this package. https://github.com/yosuken/pipeline_for_high_sensitive_domain_search)

+## available filters and categories
+Currently, three filters and coresponding six categories were implemented.
+Users can choose categories used to remove contigs.
+For details of each category, see the publication (Nishimura and Yoshizawa, bioRxiv, 2021)
+1. taxonomy filter (remove taxonomically inconsistent contigs, based on taxonomic assignment of CAT/BAT) category
+   taxonomy: remove taxonomically inconsistent contigs based on CAT/BAT result.
+See the original publication for datails.
+2. outlier filter (remove outlier contigs in terms of coverage and tetranucleotide composition) categories
+   - coverage: remove outlier of coverage.
+If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
+This category is applied to contigs of <25% of the input genome size.
+   - tetranuc: remove outlier of tetranucleotide composition.
+If PC1 of PCA analysis is <-2.5 or >2.5, contigs are removed.
+3. mobile element filter (viral contigs detected by virsorter or high sensitive terL gene identification, and circular contigs) categories
+   - virsorter: remove predicted viral contigs based on virsorter result.
+This category is applied to >=3kb contigs.
+   - terL: remove predicted viral contigs based on the terL gene detection through pipeline_for_high_sensitive_domain_search.
+This category is applied to <10kb contigs.
+   - circular: remove predicted virus or plasmid based on the circular contig detection through ccfind.
+This category is applied to contigs of <25% of the input genome size.

 ## usage
 ```
 ### MAGRE ver 0.1.0 (2021-08-11) ###